TotallyRandomGus/personal_benchmark/README.md

 - Replace "ORGANIZER_NAME" in the "How to paricipate" section with your GitHub username

 - You can submit your benchmark to [webots.cloud](https://benchmark.webots.cloud/benchmark) to share it with other people.
-Then you are on the website, click on add benchmark and enter the URL to your .wbt world file located in the [world folder](./worlds/)
+Then you are on the website on the "Benchmark" tab, click on "Add a new benchmark" and enter the URL to your .wbt world file located in the [world folder](./worlds/)

 - When you have submitted your benchmark to webots.cloud, change the link of the shield badge at the top of this document to the correct webots.cloud page